mozilla/releases_insights/README.md

 Restarting the app should solve most problems on production.

-If the app is slow, this is most likely because the app can't write to the `cache` folder and makes http requests to external servers for every page load.
+If the app is slow, this is likely to be because the app can't write to the `cache` folder and makes multiple http requests to external servers for every page load.
 Make sure that the `cache` folder is writable by the web server.

 This app is on GCP with Nginx.
 The deployment servers are: